felipegtx/common.cet/syntax.md

 # CM Syntax
-Syntax that add some extra flavor on top of regular CM but don't fall under any of the other more specific topics in this repo.
+Syntax that add some extra flavor on top of regular CM but don't fit under any of the other more specific topics in this repo.

 ## ifCast
 Just your good and old `if` statements on steroids.